hannad4/instaFollow/README.md

 ## **Well, look no further!**

-InstaFollow is a python built bot that will do the hardwork for you.
+InstaFollow is a python built bot that will do the hard work for you.
 Just follow these simple steps:

  1. Type your username in the command line